Telraam/Telraam-RPi/README.md

 * The monitoring script that performs the image processing and data transfers: [telraam_monitoring.py](./Image%20processing/telraam_monitoring.py)
 * The remote updating functionality: [telraam_auto_updater_cron.py](./Remote%20updating/telraam_auto_updater_cron.py)
 * And finally some household tools: [Misc](./Misc/)

-The goal of this - besides being completely transparent and honest about our methods - is to provide an opportunity to the public to improve upon (parts) of the original scripts developed at Transport & Mobility Leuven (TML, Belgium), and help the Telraam network reach its maximum potential.
-Please make sure to observe our CC BY-SA license.

 ## Automatic updating